phite/BB2490_Project/Project diary.md

 ##2015-03-01 Sun

-Prepare presentation for seminar in 03/03.
+Prepare slide for seminar in 03/03.

 Run batch script for CAGE 1%yeast data overnight.